RodriguezMA8430/WHSTechNotes/journal.md

 # April 2nd, 2025
 My goal for the rest of the school year is to maintain my focus and perform well on the STAAR test.
 To stay motivated, I plan to create a study schedule and reward myself for meeting milestones.
 Small accomplishments help build confidence and maintain momentum.
 My mom is someone I can always talk to when I'm feeling overwhelmed.
 She's supportive, understanding, and always offers helpful advice.
 I trust her because she's been through similar experiences and provides a safe space for me to share my thoughts and feelings without judgment.
+# April, 10th, 2025
+I think AI tutor could be very helpful for students.
+I think it'll be helpful because sometimes teachers can't fit everything they want to say into one class and i think AI can do that.
+I think most students already use AI so actually being able to use it without getting in trouble would probably actually help.
+AI tutor can also be helpful for teachers because somedays the teacher doesn't want to teach so they just tell the AI to do it for them.
+Or if the students don't understand what the teacher is trying to explain AI can explain in another form.